MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

         ['.Simulations.Experiment.Factors.Permutation.initial_carbon',
         '.Simulations.Experiment.Factors.Permutation.carbon']

-    Tt is showing two factors, but as shown above, they have the same arguments
+   The output from the code snippet above is showing two factors, but as shown above, they have the same arguments

     2.Invalid specification path to the target parameters
     -------------------------------------------------------------------------